APLMOOC/APLMOOC/docs/course/ch3/part1.md

       }
 ```

-Note that the first statement which outputs a value stops the execution of the function.
+Note that the first statement whose result is not assigned to a name ends the function and returns that result.

 ```apl
       separator_test ← {a ← 1 ⋄ a + a ⋄ a - a}